uzsito/CC2538-CC2592-kicad-component/README.md

 # CC2538-CC2592-kicad-component
-This repository contains schematic symbol, pcb footprint, and 3D model for a particular chinese CC2538-CC2592 Zigbee RF module.
+This repository contains handmade schematic symbol, pcb footprint, and 3D model for a particular chinese CC2538-CC2592 Zigbee RF module.
 All files are provided to import the module to Kicad as a new component.

 ## Module specification
 ![module](graphics/module.jpg)